 There are no entry fees at the site.
 Parking is available.

 Activities: You can cross the suspension bridge.
-Only maximum of 20 people are allowed at a time.
+Only a maximum of 20 people is allowed at a time.
 Once you cross the bridge, at the north end you will see the badlands again.
 You can hike to the top or take a stroll down to the Red Deer River banks.

 While you are in Rosedale, head to Last Chance Saloon for a bite to eat.
 This rustic pub and bar grill was established in 1913 and offers burgers & other comfort food with live music.